Load or generate a UVPSpec object containing delay power spectra

 # Plot the delay spectrum, averaged over all blpairs and times

-# (for the spectral window with index=0, and polarization 'xx')
+# (for the spectral-window index 0, and auto-polarization 'xx')

 average_blpairs=True, average_times=True,